This is our time: Working on safer self-driving cars

 Milad Golkaram works on biodegradable plastic

 Plastic is long-lasting, versatile, and inexpensive to produce.
 Unfortunately, it is also often bad for the environment.
 A team of talented researchers has created an AI model that makes developing a new biodegradable plastic a lot easier.
-Meet Milad Golkaram, one of the key researchers and nominee for TNO’s Young Excellent Researcher Award 2024.
+Meet Milad Golkaram, one of the key researchers and nominee for TNO’s Young Excellent Researcher award.

 milad-golkaram-yer-tno